 4) Hey Joe

-‘Hey Joe’ is the song which helped get Hendrix his first record deal and it’s easy to see why.
+‘Hey Joe’ is the song that helped get Hendrix his first record deal and it’s easy to see why.
 It was the third track on the American version of Are You Experienced and is an absolute classic Hendrix track.
-Prominent lyrics and a catchy beat building into a memorable guitar solo.
+Prominent lyrics and a catchy beat build into a memorable guitar solo.
 Great stuff.

 3) Voodoo Child (Slight Return)